McConnell cancels Senate recess to continue work on coronavirus legislation

 CLICK HERE TO GET THE FOX NEWS APP

-In the meantime, authorization for the Foreign Intelligence Surveillance Act (FISA) will lapse Sunday, as lawmakers had been working on a new FISA bill.
+In the meantime, authorization for the Foreign Intelligence Surveillance Act (FISA) is expected to lapse Sunday, as lawmakers work on a new FISA bill but senators aren't expected back at the Capitol until Monday.

 The House had unveiled new FISA reform legislation Tuesday night which aimed to scale back certain surveillance powers and increase oversight and accountability in the wake of a Justice Department Inspector General report that revealed significant problems with how FISA was used in the FBI's Russia investigation.
+The Senate still needs to pass a bill, which the president would have to sign into law.

 Fox News' Marisa Schultz and Chad Pergram contributed to this report.